Gulrugar/Mythology-Blog/src/content/blog/creatures/post-3.md

 ---
-title: Article Title
+title: Vampires
-subtitle: subtitle
+subtitle: We who see man as cattle?
+The eternals?
 description: this is the description
 author: Andrew Aguirre
-slug: placeholder-article
+slug: placeholder-article-2
 date: 2023-07-28T12:00:01
-draft: false
+draft: true
-category: ["Myths"]
+category: ["Stories"]
 image: { src: "/images/sample.png", alt: "Sample" }
 article:
   {